camaraproject/NetworkSliceBooking/documentation/API_documentation/NSB_User_Story.md

 **API End Users:**

 Enterprise.
 Eg: TV Station
 1. Live Video Streaming Team One have a Live Streaming Task.
-Team One order the "Streaming Assurance" Service on TB Stations APP.
+Team One order the "Streaming Assurance" Service on TV Stations APP.
 2. Operator provide slice service on given the given date and area.